 A rental car with basic insurance will cost from €30-50 per day, and with full insurance from €40-70.
-However, you need to book a car online at least 1-2 months in advance in order to find such attractive rates.
+However, you need to book a car online at least 1-2 months in advance to find such attractive rates.
 Prices on the spot are almost twice as much.

-I recommend renting through Thrifty, Hertz, Sixt, Europcar, Budget and Avis.
+I recommend renting through Thrifty, Hertz, Sixt, Europcar, Budget, and Avis.
 These companies have new cars in excellent condition.
 Avoid Goldcar and Pluscar.
 If you want to take a ferry between islands, choose Cicar with full insurance.

 Find cheap rentals through:

 The roads in Tenerife are of excellent quality.
 Dirt roads are almost uncommon.
 Street parking is free on the island, except for some streets in Los Gigantes and Santa Cruz.